bentoml/BentoML/docs/source/deployment/aws_ecs.rst

 AWS ECS deployment with BentoML
 -------------------------------------------------

-This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.

-Build the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+Run the example project from the :doc:`quick start guide <../quickstart>` to create the BentoML saved bundle for deployment:

 .. code-block:: bash